kolobok-007/Canada_Fed_Election_Results_2015_D3.js/README.md

 ###Second feedback:
 The axis labels are too small.
 They are a bit difficult to read.
 Also, the description is bigger than the labels; it makes the graph look inconsistent.

+###Third feedback:
+The description paragraph starts too closely to the left.

 ##Resources
 http://dimplejs.org/